 Not all tools are created equal

 As discussed earlier, not all tools are created equal.
-This is why it’s generally worth to invest slightly more to get a tool with higher precision and greater quality.
-The most affordable tools tend to wear out rather quickly, thus affecting the precision.
+This is why it’s generally worth investing slightly more to get a tool with higher precision and greater quality.
+The most affordable tools tend to wear out rather quickly, thus affecting precision.
 In the worst case, they may even break or get damaged whilst using them.
 It may seem like a good idea to opt for a really cheap one, but unless you have a really cheap watch that you don’t care much about, choosing a better spring bar tool is usually a better idea as it will reduce the risk of scratching and damaging the watch.

 Do all watches use spring bars?